NREL/streamm-tools/doc/source/getting_started.rst

 - AtomicPy      -- legacy python files (converting to src)
 - README.md -- Repo notes
+- config.sh      -- Configuration script that sets PYTHONPATH and other needed environment variables
 - analysis        -- Code for analysis, visualization
 - doc               -- Sphinx documentation and scripts for creating Python API from docstrings
 - examples     -- Examples of using STREAMM tools for specific applications
 - simmod        -- ?
 - src                -- Main classes implementing the STREAMM tools functionality

 ..  _configure-tools: